prankuragarwal/Red_Hot_Techie_Pepper/README.md

 # Welcome to I-BOT
-## IAn intelligent chatbot build with python on ZulipChat
+## An intelligent chatbot build with python on ZulipChat

 ## Team: Red Hot Techie Pepper - Hack in the North 2018